perusio/kit/kitf.md

-KIT Theme Specification (kitt 1.0-draft)
+KIT Feature Specification (kitf 1.0-draft)
 ------------------------------------------
-This document provides recommendations and requirements for Drupal themes to ensure the compatibility of themes with kitf-compliant features.
+This document provides recommendations and requirements for Drupal features to ensure the interoperability of features between different distributions and prevent conflicts between features themselves and between a compliant feature and a distribution.

 This document is based on the Drupal 6.x versions of Drupal core, contributed modules and themes.